 - Having small fingers helps with all of this.
 Golly, my friend and I had big fingers.
 Oh well — good for your concentration.
 Very zen, actually — I think we were generating lots of happy hormones — and we didn’t even eat any chocolate as we went!

 - To eat the candies, tell folks to just unwrap them from the front and dig in.
 I am told the paper itself looks pretty still in place.
 Believe it or not, I still have not broken into either of my two wreaths yet — I’m giving them as presents.

 Someone on Facebook asked during the holidays if this was becoming a “crafting blog”.
 No, it isn’t.
 But (1) I need to art — it’s so good for my soul! and (2) I need to see live peoples more often — my computer cave is lonely, and crafting with friends is fun and oh-so-retro! and (3) I like to mix things up — after nine years of blogging, more so than ever!

-And: In response to a comment: NO, this is not product placement!
+And: In response to a comment: NO, this is not product placement/sponsored post.
 Lindt did not pay me, they did not contact me, nix, nada.
-I always endeavor to declare any such relationships, if they exist (as evidenced by the fact I specifically call out affiliate links when they exist, proximate to the product.
-See my Disclosures page for my policies on such how I make money etc: http://retrorenovation.com/disclosures/
+I always endeavor to declare any such relationships, if they exist.
+See my Disclosures page for my policies on such how I make money etc: https://retrorenovation.com/disclosures/